livingingroups/telephone2024fall/README.md

 ### Whole Group

--   Ensure everyone is a member of livingingroups org.
-(Or has access to this repo.)

 -   Brock to create and push skeleton functions for everyone

 ### Individually

 -   (optional, but highly recommended) Ensure you have a github ssh key authentication connection set up.

--   Clone this repo and create an RStudio or VSCode project from it.
+-   Clone this repo and create an RStudio or project from it.

--   VSCode:

-    -   If you have a project open, File \> Close folder
-    -   From VSCode welcome screen, chose "Clone git repository"
-    -   Paste `git@github.com:livingingroups/telephone2024.git`

 -   RStudio

     -   In top right corner click ont he name of your current project (or "(no project)").
     -   Chose "New Project"\>"Version Control"\>git
-    -   Paste `git@github.com:livingingroups/telephone2024.git`
+    -   Paste `git@github.com:livingingroups/telephone2024fall.git`

 -   If using R, "Load all"